ClassicDIY/ClassicMQTT/code/Python/client/README.md

 # Classic MQTT Client Example

-The code in this folder is and example of how to create and mqtt cleint that receives data that was posted to the MQTT from ClassicMQTT.
+The code in this folder is and example of how to create and mqtt client that receives data that was posted to the MQTT from ClassicMQTT.
 It is very simple, just creating an MQTT client and making a subscription.
-When the client recceives data it will rewite it with the data received.
+When the client receives data it will rewrite it with the data received.

 The software is provided "AS IS", WITHOUT WARRANTY OF ANY KIND, express or implied.
 Classic Monitor is NOT a product of Midnite solar, nor do they support this application!